 Blue is another versatile hue that drastically changes meaning depending on usage.
 It has associations with the following: calmness, tranquility, peace, stability, responsibility, refreshing, relaxation, sadness, trustworthiness, wisdom.

 Blue is the color of the sky and the sea.
-Because of this, it has strong associations to vastness and depth.
+Because of this, it has strong associations with vastness and depth.
 Blue is considered to be beneficial for the mind and body.
 It slows down human metabolism and produces a calming effect.
 Blue also has strong relationships with religion, as it is also the color of purity, goodness, and faith.

 Blue is a common color seen across many different industries.
-It used to promote products and services related to cleanliness (water purification filters, cleaning liquids), air and sky (airlines, airports), and water and sea (sea voyages, mineral water).
+It is used to promote products and services related to cleanliness (water purification filters, cleaning liquids), air and sky (airlines, airports), and water and sea (sea voyages, mineral water).
 Blue, however, is not recommended for any food or cooking products as it suppresses appetite.

-Purple combines the stability of blue and energy of red, and is often associated with: imagination, idealism, mystery, magic, intrigue, royalty, luxury, extravagance, creativity, nostalgia.
+Purple combines the stability of blue and the energy of red, and is often associated with: imagination, idealism, mystery, magic, intrigue, royalty, luxury, extravagance, creativity, nostalgia.

 Today, purple still has strong associations with luxury, working well with brands that offer high-end products.
 Purple is also associated with peace and harmony, making it a good choice for products or services that wish to impart tranquility, such as yoga studios.

 Given its unnatural origins, purple also has a mystical allure.
 This is the reason why it is often associated with spirituality.
 It evokes images of sacredness, fulfillment, and a higher self.
 Purple also represents familiarity and nostalgia.
+Check out more inspirational templates here.